Menu Close

 a condition characterised by hallucinations, delusions and disorganised thinking

 Schizophrenia is a condition characterised by hallucinations, delusions and disorganised thinking.
-It affects the way you think and cope with day-to-day life.
+It affects the way you think and can change how you cope with daily activities, affecting your day-to-day life.

 Common myths